ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 9:

-Run the following code block to train Alphatracker!
+Run the following code block to train AlphaTracker!
 This step can take anywhere from 30 minutes to 6 hours...it depends on how many iterations you are training for.

 <p align = 'left'>
     <img src = '../Manual/media/step_9_.png'>